 You can’t figure out what you need unless you know what you already have.
 And it’s hard to see what you have when your pantry is a jumbled mess.
 Take the time to organize your cabinets and throw away expired items every once in a while.

 It will pay off in the long run because you’ll be much less likely to buy unnecessary duplicates.
-No one needs five jars of nutmeg taking up pantry space.
+No one needs five jars of nutmeg going bad in your pantry.

 5. Shop once a week.